Distinguished University Professor

-The Office of Academic Affairs awards the permanent, honorific title of Distinguished University Professor on a competitive basis to full professors who have truly exceptional records in teaching, in research, scholarly or creative work, and in service.
+The Office of Academic Affairs awards the permanent, honorific title of Distinguished University Professor on a competitive basis to full tenure track professors who have truly exceptional records in teaching, in research, scholarly or creative work, and in service.
 One to three appointments may be awarded annually to faculty members who have been at Ohio State for at least five years; Ohio Eminent Scholars are not eligible for this award.
 Distinguished University Professors automatically become members of the President’s and Provost’s Advisory Committee.
 In addition, recipients are awarded a $30,000 one-time grant to support their academic work and are expected to maintain a regular program of teaching/ mentorship, research, scholarly or creative work, and service.

-Department chairs may submit nominations of one or more of their faculty members to the dean of the college.
+Department chairs may submit nominations of one or more of their tenure track faculty members to the dean of the college.
 In colleges that do not have departments, faculty awards committees should submit nominations.
 The nomination letter should provide a detailed rationale for the nomination, including impact (whether the nominee changed the thinking in the discipline) across the areas of teaching/mentorship, research, scholarship or creative works, and service.
 The selection committee will look carefully for candidates who have exceptional records across these areas.
 Nominators should use the checklist below to make sure sufficient information is provided in each area.

 - Detailed rationale for nomination highlighting teaching/mentorship, research, scholarship or creative works, and service